New England Journal of Medicine March 01, 2018

 Multicenter, France

-Intervention Hydrocortisone (50 mg IV every 6 hours) plus fludrocortisone (50 mcg orally once daily) for 7 days.
+Intervention Hydrocortisone (50 mg intravenous bolus every 6 hours) plus fludrocortisone (50 µg orally once daily) administered for 7 days without tapering.

 Study Limitations

-The trial was originally designed as a 2×2 factorial study including drotrecogin alfa (activated), which was withdrawn from the market, leading to modifications in the trial design and structure.
+The trial was originally designed with a 2-by-2 factorial approach including drotrecogin alfa (activated), but was modified to a two-group parallel design after drotrecogin alfa was withdrawn from the market, leading to underpowering for the initial factorial question.

 Clinical Significance